-- first grade entry and second grade reviews of developmental milestones
+- Developmental milestones: first grade entry and second grade reviews

-- yearly spot checks by the Extra Lesson teacher
+- Yearly spot checks by Extra Lesson teacher per request

-- assistance to class teachers regarding strategies and accommodations that are most helpful to students with learning differences
+- Assistance to Class Teachers: strategies and accommodations most helpful to students with learning differences

 - Therapeutic Eurythmy